-- On-demand service for areas not currently served by AC Transit: This would provide more frequent and convenient transit for residents in the hills and Richmond Annex, attracting between 20 to 100 BART riders per day.
-However, implementation challenges include high costs for users, limited funding sources, and lack of management operators. - More frequent AC Transit Line 79 service in El Cerrito hills: This would result in a low shift from driving and parking riders (estimated as two to ten daily round-trip riders) and received limited public support. - Safety escort program at the stations: While such a program would improve personal safety walking to and from the stations, it is unrealistic for cities and BART to permanently assign police or community service officers to BART station areas given competing priorities and funding constraints.
+New on-demand service for areas not currently served by AC Transit: This would provide more frequent and convenient transit for residents in the hills and Richmond Annex, attracting between 20 to 100 BART riders per day.
+However, implementation challenges include high costs for users, limited funding sources, and lack of management operators.